Why invoice financing is crucial for bodyshops who invoice insurance companies

 • At least 97% of the invoice fee is paid within 24 hours with no other charges.

-• Bad debt protection means that if the customer doesn’t pay, the business finance company will take on the task of chasing up, and you will have already been paid regardless.
+• Bad debt protection means that if the customer doesn’t pay, the business finance company will take on the task of chasing up.
+You’ll have already been paid regardless.

-• Supports your business growth by allowing you to pay suppliers, wages and labour costs immediately, maintaining a steady cash flow and freeing up time that would be spent chasing debtors, allowing you to focus your energy on marketing your business.
+• Supports your business growth by allowing you to pay suppliers, wages and labour costs immediately.
+Maintaining a steady cash flow and freeing up time that may go to waste chasing debtors.
+Allowing you to focus your energy on marketing your business.

 PMD has been securing invoice finance for their customers for years and we work with businesses across all types of sectors to help facilitate their growth.
 PMD has access to over 50 invoice finance companies and our dedicated team will take the time to understand your business and find the right funder to support your growth plans.